CompSciCreator/Swap-Bytes/README.md

 This command will swap the bytes of the integer 12345678 and print the result.

 Author:
-This program was written by [Your Name].
+This program was written by ANDREW PAOLELLA

 Date:
-[Date of creation or last update].
+1/26/24